top of page

 Social Studies 8

-During 8th-grade U.S.History, students explore topics and events in U.S. history that apply directly to their lives and the world we live in today.
-The year is divided into 14 units beginning with an investigation of U.S. Geography, and concluding with a choice-based research project in which students will work inter-discplinarily with ELA to construct a thesis statement and research paper supported by credible and accurate sources.
+In 8th-grade social studies, students explore topics and events in U.S. history that apply directly to their lives and the world we live in today.
+The year is divided into 14 units, beginning with an investigation of U.S. geography and concluding with an evaluation of the role of America following World War II.
 In every unit, students will be required to consider multiple perspectives as they analyze specific events from each historical period.
 Questions of social justice, conflict resolution, and the role of the individual and government in influencing societal change from a new nation to a world superpower underpin the course.

-Throughout the year, students will develop critical thinking skills that will benefit them in high school and beyond.
-Students will be able to analyze primary sources, including historical documents, images, speeches, and personal letters.
-They will delve into the concept of identity, studying the experiences of different groups to gain an appreciation for the complexities of the past and present.
-They develop an understanding of the range of human responses to difference, and they formulate their own views on the role they play as citizens.
-Ultimately, students learn to analyze bias and perspective to gain a more full understanding of what is going on in the world around them, and they draw connections to their own personal choices today.
+Throughout the year, students will develop critical thinking skills, equipping them for the challenges of high school and beyond.
+They will learn to analyze primary sources, including historical documents, images, speeches, and personal letters.
+The concept of identity will be explored, with students studying the experiences of different groups to gain a deeper understanding of the complexities of the past and present.
+After the December break, students will undertake a choice-based research project, constructing a thesis statement and research paper supported by credible and accurate sources.
+They will develop an understanding of the range of human responses to difference and formulate their own views on their role as citizens.
+Ultimately, students will learn to analyze bias and perspective, gaining a more comprehensive understanding of the world around them and drawing connections to their own personal choices today.

 ____________________________________________________________________